Nic Demski: Winnipeg Blue Bombers

-After the pandemic cancelled the 2020 CFL season Demski signed a two-year contract extension with the team on January 5, 2021.
-This allowed him to play a part in the Bomber's title defence season.
-He helped the Blue Bombers as they finished with the best record in the CFL.
-When the Bombers hosted their first CFL West Division Final since the 1970s, Demski had 6 catches for 51 yards, helping the team to their second consecutive Grey Cup game.
+After the pandemic cancelled the 2020 CFL season, Demski signed a two-year contract extension with the team on January 5, 2021.
+This allowed him to play a part in the Bomber's title defence season as the team finished with the best record in the CFL that year, at 11–3.
+He finished the 2021 season with 48 catches for 654 yards and four touchdowns in 12 games.
+When the Bombers hosted their first West Division Final since 1972, Demski had six catches for 51 yards, helping the team to their second consecutive Grey Cup game.
 During the 108th Grey Cup, Demski and the team were frustrated by the Hamilton Tiger-Cats and trailed 22-10 late in the fourth quarter.
 Demski had a catch and cut back from the two defenders at the 15 yard line, scoring the Bombers' first touchdown.
-The Bombers would force overtime where they would win their second Grey Cup in a row.
-As a result of Demski's touchdown catch he was named the Grey Cup's Most Valuable Canadian.
+The Blue Bombers would force overtime where they won their second Grey Cup in a row.
+Demski finished with four catches for 27 yards and one touchdown and was named the Grey Cup's Most Valuable Canadian.

-Demski suffered an ankle injury early in the 2022 season.
+Demski played in the first three games of the 2022 season before suffering an ankle injury which caused him to miss five games.
+He finished with 64 receptions for 772 yards and a career-high ten touchdown catches in just 13 games played.
+In the 109th Grey Cup, he had three catches for 23 yards and two carries for five yards in the Blue Bombers' 24–23 loss to the Toronto Argonauts.
+In 2023, Demski played in 17 regular season games where he had 67 receptions for 1,006 yards and six touchdowns as he recorded his first 1,000-yard season.
+He also played in the 110th Grey Cup where he recorded eight receptions for 74 yards and two carries for one yard, but the Blue Bombers lost their second straight championship, this time to the Montreal Alouettes.

+In the 2024 season, Demski played in all 18 regular season games where he recorded career-highs in receptions and yards, with 76 and 1,030, respectively and also had six receiving touchdowns.
+He played in his fifth straight Grey Cup game, recording just two catches for 18 yards in the 111th Grey Cup loss to the Toronto Argonauts.